amee-project/amee-project.github.io/_posts/2021-03-02-recognition.md

 Meaning is tied to intellect and reasoning.
 Our understanding depends on our intelligence and our ability to reason about what we see and hear around us.

-We often about about "intelligent agents" or training agents to "understand" new commands.
-But, in reality most machines do not grasp the meaning of things.
+We sometimes talk about "intelligent agents" or training agents to "understand" new commands.
+But, in reality machines do not grasp the meaning of things.
 They cannot reason about their surroundings.
 This level of agency is usually called ["artificial general intelligence"](https://en.wikipedia.org/wiki/Artificial_general_intelligence) or AGI.
+And, as of this writing anyway, AGI is still only a hypothetical possibility.

+> The good news is that, even without _understanding_ we can enhance machine agents by way of _inference_.
+But I'll save that for a future post. -- @mamund

+### Leveraging Recognition
+The kind of experiments I'm working on with the [AMEE Project](http://amee-project.github.io) are the ones that leverage an agent's ability to recognize elements in the environment and, when appropriate, act on those elements.
+That means designing and implementing agents that have the ability to recognize things.
+That is, the ability to "see again" things it already knows about.